Class of Lies (American TV series)

-Class of Lies is an American teen drama series created for Snapchat as part of their venture into scripted streaming content for mobile devices and was launched in 2018.
+Class of Lies is an American teen drama series created for Snapchat as part of Snap Originals which was launched in 2018.
 Developed as a joint venture between Snapchat and NBCUniversal, the show is executive produced by Mark Boal, who wrote and produced the Oscar-winning film The Hurt Locker and the Oscar-nominated film Zero Dark Thirty.

 Plot

 Devon (Camille Ramsey) and Missy (Tatsumi Romano) are best friends and college roommates who crack cold cases on their successful true-crime podcast.
 Their lives quickly turn upside down when their best friend disappears without a trace, leaving the two true-crime podcasters responsible for solving their most important case yet.

 Production

 The series was written by Riverdale writer Tessa Leigh Williams and won the 2019 Writers Guild of America (WGA) award for Best Original Short Form New Media.
 The entire series was filmed and edited vertically, as a way of introducing a new method of viewing streaming content.
 The series is among a list of shows branded as Snap Originals and was the company's introduction to TV-like programming.
 Additionally, viewers are able to interact with the series through augmented reality features such as Show Portals, which allow viewers to enter Missy and Devon's dorm room and explore the premises.